madgicaltechdom/Kubernetes-EKS-Github-Actions/README.md

 This command creates the kubeconfig.yaml configuration file and aws-auth-configmap.yaml file.
 It also creates a KUBECONFIG file which is the same file, encoded in base64.
 ![image](https://github.com/Shubhammadgical/Kubernetes-EKS-Github-Actions/assets/101810595/893c8a9d-ab8f-4e6b-9761-31afde76022d)

 6. We now need to modify our cluster so that this new user can administer it.
-So for seeing the current state of our configuration run the below command:
+So to see the current state of our configuration run the below command:

 ```
 kubectl -n kube-system get configmap aws-auth -o yaml
 ```
-7. Copy the "mapUsers" field from the output of 5th step command and past it in aws-auth-configmap.yaml file same as shown below:
+7. Copy the "mapUsers" field from the output of the 5th step command and paste it into aws-auth-configmap.yaml file same as shown below:

 ![image](https://github.com/Shubhammadgical/Kubernetes-EKS-Github-Actions/assets/101810595/04cef667-b75b-41f4-a530-5ccbeaf599e4)